 The measurements often cause the sensor to fall out of sync.
-However for a sensor to be useful, it has to be provide reliable measurements.
+However for a sensor to be useful, it has to provide reliable measurements.

 The measurements from a sensor, have to be so that they don’t drift apart.
 Repeatability is the measurement of drift among measurements of a single quantity.

-Typically, the time taken by a sensor to rise to 66% (rise time) or fall to 33% (fall time) of maximum output voltage, is known as the response time.
+Typically, the time is taken by a sensor to rise to 66% (rise time) or fall to 33% (fall time) of maximum output voltage, is known as the response time.

 Applications of humidity sensors are far and wide

 The applications of humidity sensor range far and wide.
 People with illnesses affected by humidity, monitoring and preventive measure in homes employ humidity sensors.
 A humidity sensor is also found as part of home heating, ventilating and air conditioning systems (HVAC systems).
-These are also used in offices, cars, humidors, museums, industrial spaces and greenhouses and are also used in meteorology stations to report and predict weather.
+These are also used in offices, cars, humidors, museums, industrial spaces and greenhouses and are also used in meteorology stations to report and predict the weather.

-We list out some projects below for reference.
+We list out some projects below for reference:

 Presented here is a simple humidity indicator and controller.
 In industries such as textile, the change in moisture content has a direct impact on the properties of fabric, such as tensile strength, elasticity, fibre diameter and friction.
-Cotton and linen require high relative humidity (RH) levels of around 70-80 per cent, since they are very brittle.
+Cotton and linen require high relative humidity (RH) levels of around 70-80 per cent since they are very brittle.
 Wool requires RH levels of around 65 per cent.
 While silk requires between 65 and 70 per cent.
 With this circuit, you can not only monitor humidity levels between 30 and 90 per cent RH but also control it.

 The small sniffer device, described in this project, picks up temperature and humidity from inside the fridge and transmits on an RF link to a nearby receiver unit.
 The receiver unit checks the received code, identifies the right sniffer device and displays live temperature and humidity.
 Why do we need it you say?
 We can measure temperature and humidity inside the fridge using a normal temperature-humidity indicator but relative humidity could be inaccurate in that case.

-In this article, humidity and temperature information from DHT-11 sensor is analysed graphically on ThingSpeak platform using Arduino MCU and ESP8266 Wi-Fi module.
+In this article, humidity and temperature information from the DHT-11 sensor is analysed graphically on ThingSpeak platform using Arduino MCU and ESP8266 Wi-Fi module.

 Presented here is a simple humidity indicator and controller.
 In industries such as textile, the change in moisture content has a direct impact on the properties of fabric, such as tensile strength, elasticity, fibre diameter and friction.
 Therefore the process is executed within a permissible humidity environment only.
 Depending on the type of fabric and the process being undertaken, the requirement of particular humidity level varies.
-Cotton and linen have to be processed at very high relative humidity (RH) levels of around 70-80 per cent, since they are very brittle.
+Cotton and linen have to be processed at very high relative humidity (RH) levels of around 70-80 per cent since they are very brittle.
 Wool requires RH levels of around 65 per cent.
 Silk needs to be processed between 65 and 70 per cent.
 With this circuit, you can not only monitor humidity levels between 30 and 90 per cent RH but also control it.